 What Is a Stencil Buffer?

-The stencil buffer can be used in more sophisticated ways.
-It is possible to specify StencilOperations that go beyond replace or discard, to increment or decrement the stencil buffer after each successful stencil test.
-This can be combined with the StencilMask value to ensure that the stencil test only operates on a part of the stencil buffer.
+A stencil buffer can be used in more sophisticated ways such as specifying StencilOperations that go beyond replace or discard and increment or decrement the stencil buffer during a stencil test.
+Then combine this with a StencilMask to mask the portion of the stencil buffer that is updated.